 4. They have legitimate break times

 It's hard to let puppies nap after they get tired from playing because every bit of activity around them sends them off.
-Every sound they hear or every movement they notice make them get up from their nap and start the day anew as if they haven't played before.
+Every sound they hear or every movement they notice makes them get up from their nap and start the day anew as if they haven't played before.
 Senior dogs, on the other hand, can't be bothered by any of these things.
 They are so laid back that they embrace their naps as much as they embrace sleep, and have no regrets about oversleeping, really.

 5. They manifest such gentle souls

-Like fine wine, senior dogs get better with age.
-Because of their mellowed energy levels and coupled with years of experience, senior dogs don't crave for horseplay anymore.
+Like a fine wine, senior dogs get better with age.
+Because of their mellowed energy levels and coupled with years of experience, senior dogs don't crave horseplay anymore.
 They have a gentle demeanor about them, hence they could live well among smaller children or senior citizens, too.
 In contrast, puppies have this overeager nature about them that could land them in trouble at times, and maybe even become annoying on occasion.
 They could accidentally hurt their humans if they play too rough as well.

 6. They've lost the appeal for destruction

 Cute puppies are actually chewing machines that can go through your personal stuff like free treats from a candy store.
 Destructive behavior is pretty common in young dogs because they are still learning and developing, hence puppy-proofing your home is a must.
 But senior dogs that have been housebroken no longer find any appeal for such behavior.
 So, your favorite pairs of shoes are safe around an older dog.
-You can also leave them alone at home for hours and not have to worry about returning with a worn-out couch, broken items or garbage all over the place.
+You can also leave them alone at home for hours and not have to worry about returning with a worn-out couch, broken items, or garbage all over the place.

 7. They can still learn new tricks

 Forget the old saying about how useless it is to teach old dogs new tricks – it's a myth – because senior dogs can still be trained new commands and they're eager to learn.
-They won't be fast-learners though, but their cognizance is still sharp, according to a study at the Messerli Research Institute in the University of Vienna (study).
+They won't be fast learners though, but their cognizance is still sharp, according to a study at the Messerli Research Institute in the University of Vienna (study).
 In fact, senior dogs have a lot more focus than pups, so learning new lessons won't be a problem and in some cases they may even be better at this.

 8. Their obedience is second nature